-Once deployed, the performance and output of the AI and ML algorithms should be monitored on a real-time basis.
-Firms should ensure adequate "kill switch" functionality is built into their control framework, and that appropriate functions and people have access to it. "kill switch" functionality should also be appropriately tested.
+Once deployed, the performance and output of the AI and ML algorithms should be monitored on a continuous basis.
+A few respondents to the Consultation Report expressed the view that it is expected that a continuous basis would not require real-time testing and monitoring, and these firms would like to take a proportionate approach given the tasks that they are performing, balancing the protections that ongoing testing provide against the costs of such testing.
+Firms should also ensure, where appropriate, adequate kill switch functionality is built into their control framework, and that appropriate functions and people have access to it.
+Kill switch functionality should also be appropriately tested.